Peach Crumble Dessert

 - Vanilla ice cream, optional

 - Preheat oven to 375°.
-Place peaches in a greased shallow 2-1/2-qt. baking dish.
-In a small bowl, combine brown sugar, flour, lemon juice, peel and cinnamon; sprinkle over the peaches.
+Place peaches in a greased shallow 2-1/2-qt.
+Dutch oven, cast iron pan or 2-1/2-qt. ovenproof baking dish.
+In a small bowl, combine brown sugar, flour, lemon juice, zest and cinnamon; sprinkle over the peaches.

 - Combine flour, sugar, baking powder, salt and nutmeg.
 Stir in egg until the mixture resembles coarse crumbs.
 Sprinkle over the peaches.
 Pour butter evenly over topping.